johnnovak/gridmonger-site/source/themes.rst

     if you want to design your own theme: just pick a theme you want to use as your starting point and hit **Copy**.

-    You'll be asked for a new theme name, and you'll get a warning if the name you've chosen would override (shadow) that of an existing built-in or user theme.
+    You'll be asked for a new theme name, and you'll get a warning if the name you've chosen would override (shadow) that of an existing built-in theme, or would overwrite another user theme.
 Naturally, you can make copies of both built-in and user themes.

 Rename
     Renames a user theme.

-    Similarly to **Copy**, you'll be asked for a new name, and you'll get warnings about any possible shadowing situations.
+    Similarly to **Copy**, you'll be asked for a new name, and you'll get warnings about any possible naming conflicts.
 This button is disabled for built-in themes.

 Delete